Hiddensee: 19th century to the end of the Second World War

-In each of the years 1872 and 1873 the island was hit by severe storm floods.
-The first broke Hiddensee in two when the entire centre section of the island was flooded, something which could only be reversed by extensive building measures.
-After the second storm flood the famous Hiddensee treasure (a Viking work from the 10th century) was supposed to have been found.
-A replica of it can be seen today in the Hiddensee Local History Museum; the original is kept in the Stralsund Museum of Cultural History.
+In 1864 and 1872, the island was hit by severe storm floods.
+During the first flood, Hiddensee broke in two due to a complete flooding at the narrowest point of the island, south of Neuendorf, which could only be reversed by extensive reconstruction measures six years later.
+After the second storm flood, the Hiddensee treasure, a Viking work from the 10th century, is said to have been found.
+A replica of it can be seen in the Hiddensee Museum of Local History, the original is on display in the Stralsund Museum.